Knowledge-Aware Procedural Text Understanding with Multi-Stage Training: Experiments

 Besides, we also compare the perplexity of the text encoder as an additional evaluation of multi-stage training.
-Here we use the nouns \& verbs in the test set of ProPara as the evaluation target.
-As shown in Table \ref{tab: perplexity}, since ProPara contains many scientific terms which are usually nouns, vanilla BERT has a relatively high perplexity.
-However, LM fine-tuning on Wikipedia paragraphs largely reduces the perplexity by 64\%.
-This indicates the fine-tuned text encoder performs better in predicting nouns \& verbs, which leads to better token representations.
-This also show that the retrieved Wiki paragraphs successfully simulate the writing style of procedural text and covers the terminology of scientific processes.
+Here we use the nouns \& verbs in the test set of ProPara as the evaluation target, because our modified MLM objective during LM fine-tuning is only applied to nouns \& verbs in procedural text corpus.
+As shown in Table \ref{tab: perplexity}, since ProPara contains many scientific terms which are usually low-frequency nouns in BERT's vocabulary, vanilla BERT has a relatively high perplexity.
+However, LM fine-tuning on Wikipedia paragraphs largely reduces the perplexity of predicting such tokens.
+Training BERT on this extended corpus for 1 epoch lowers the perplexity by 51\%, while 5 epochs of training further reduces the perplexity by 64\%.
+This indicates the fine-tuned BERT encoder performs better in predicting nouns \& verbs, which leads to better token representations.
+This also shows that the retrieved Wiki paragraphs successfully simulate the writing style of procedural text and covers the terminology of scientific processes.
 Considering results in Table \ref{tab: recipes}-\ref{tab: perplexity}, training with a larger corpus of procedural text indeed upgrades the model's performance.